danielrosehill/Text-Transformation-Prompt-Stack/README.md

 Layers are combined into **stacks** - predefined configurations for common use cases like "business email" or "technical documentation."

+---

+## Foundational Transcript Cleanup Prompt

+The stack approach is useful both to generate concatenated prompts that provide specific text output adherence matching requirements for formatting, style, and even readability levels.

+The more pragmatic day-to-day use for this approach is in concatenating a comprehensive cleanup prompt that defines a precise level of editing deemed generally desirable in cleaning up text transcripts, but which does not go too far when editing the text or removing content.
+The challenge in defining this general-purpose cleanup approach is one of prompt engineering.

+If this prompt is too simplistic or understated, a lot of the potential value in audio multimodal is lost.

+If this prompt is too extensive, the model is too aggressive in rewriting the user's prompt and the likelihood that desirable text will be edited out increases.
+It is a balancing act!

+The general principle, however, is that the precise and unredacted replication of the user's speech is almost never desirable in speech-to-text or voice productivity workflows.

+As a simple example, almost no transcript benefits from "ehm" being included.
+There are edge cases - such as where exact transcripts are required for legal reasons.
+But these uses are not the focus of most speech users' engagement.
+Nor is it what the stack is intended to support.

+For this reason, the stack delineates between a foundational layer and a stylistic layer - this delineation being followed in the folder-based approach and the programmatic data definition that reflects it.

+The stylistic layer includes not only definitions for various styles, but also format-specific adherence.
+The potential permutations for this logic of prompt concatenation are rather vast, so the examples captured here are partial by nature.

 ## Structured Layer Definition

 The complete transformation stack is defined in [`layers.json`](layers.json), which provides a structured data representation of all layers and their elements.
 This JSON file uses a **numeric hierarchy system** where the layer number represents the logical order of application: